owainlewis/awesome-artificial-intelligence/README.md

 This is a curated list of Artificial Intelligence (AI) tools, courses, books, lectures, and papers.
 Contributions are most welcome.

-For software engineering leadership and AI content, follow on [LinkedIn].
+For software engineering leadership and AI content, follow on [LinkedIn](https://www.linkedin.com/in/owainlewis82/).

 ![](https://media.giphy.com/media/jeAQYN9FfROX6/giphy.gif)